agustinnb/Data-Science/README.md

 ## NLP
 #### Tensorflow-keras
-Added a model that classify products between four categories by their description Added model that catalog mails between spam and ham
+** Added a model that classify products between four categories by their description ** Added model that catalog mails between spam and ham ** Added a model that try to guess a movie review rate based on the review text of it.

 ## RNNs
 #### Tensorflow-keras